lrc-se/aoc-2020/README.md

 ### Day 18

 Solved using Dijkstra's shunting-yard algorithm and an RPN evaluator, with a parsing step that supports negative numbers.
-Error handling is also included, so the test examples have been expanded with an additional five cases only the first of which should pass, with correct handling of multi-digit and negative values.
+Error handling is also included, so the test examples have been expanded with an additional five cases only the first of which should pass, with correct handling of multi-digit and negative values (as well as some whitespace sabotage).

 ### Day 19